lukstafi/ppx_minidebug/README.md

 [VOCaml helpers for coding in OCaml](https://marketplace.visualstudio.com/items?itemName=lukstafi.vocaml) provide commands to add and remove annotations on selected bindings.
 They can be used to introduce logging, tune it, and cleanup afterward.
 It also has a command to populate the _Quick Open_ dialog with a file name and location from a line under cursor.
 It can be used to jump to the source code from a log file.

+Note that you can add and remove type annotations using VSCode OCaml Platform's code actions, and the _Find and Transform_ suggestion below is a more flexible go-to-file solution -- so VOCaml is somewhat redundant.
+But, it is still valuable: (1) it annotates multiple `let`-bindings at once in a selection, and (2) it annotates the argument types and the return type of a function (as required by `ppx_debug`) when invoked on a function definition.

 ### Visualize the flame graph using [Log Inspector](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond)

 [Log Inspector (sub-millisecond)](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond)'s main feature is visualizing timestamped logs as flame graphs.
 To invoke it in VS Code, go to a `Minidebug_runtime.Flushing`-style logs file, press `crtl+shift+P`, and execute the command "Log Inspector: Draw".
 Example effect: